asantaga/alexashowRing/readme.md

+# Deprecated

+This repo is now deprecated given the Amazon now added the functionality OOTB to the echo show devices.
+This script does offer some more flexibility and may be useful to someone in the future

 # Alexa Ring Doorbell add on for Alexa Show

 I like that on my alexa show I can say "Alexa Show me the front door" and see the video feed from the front door, but Im surprised that Alexa/Ring dont have a skill which allows this.
 I think its because Alexa skills cant execute anything on the alexa WITHOUT a human asking it..